Train Your Dog Using Imitation

 For Bonnie, I selected the behaviors “Down,” “Tap,” (touch an Easy Button with a paw), and “Up” (step up and sit on a “Stepper”).
 I discovered that “Down” was solidly on verbal cue, but we needed some work on “Tap” and “Up” to fade the very natural, subtle but unacceptable body prompts.
 After several brush-up sessions focusing on those two verbal cues, we were ready to proceed.

-Learning to Imitate
+How Dogs Learn to Imitate

 Bonnie needed to learn the “imitation rule” (Phase 1).
 That is, whatever behavior I do, followed by the cue “Copy!” means “You are supposed to do the same behavior.”
 (I chose to use “Copy!” rather than Fugazza’s suggested cue of “Do it!” because I use “Do it” to initiate the “101 Things to Do With a Prop” game.)